-- 1. Maturity of technology-a 'mature renewable energy technology' is in commercial operation somewhere in the world; and - 2.
-Availability of primary energy resource-there is sufficient quantity and quality of the primary energy resource used by a renewable energy technology to develop the technology commercially.
+- 1. Maturity of technology-this means that a renewable energy technology is in commercial operation somewhere in the world - 2.
+Availability of primary energy resource-this means that there is sufficient quantity and appropriate quality of the primary energy resource used by a renewable energy technology to develop the technology commercially.
 Given Anguilla's limited land mass, we bundle availability of land in this criterion.